GhanaNLP/kasa/README.md

 # Kasa
 English to Twi translation library/system being put together by the Ghana NLP team.

+Added a change in my forked repository.
+I will requrest for a Pull Request
 # Quickstart
 Install Kasa directly from online link: